 Captain Toad: Treasure Tracker on the Nintendo Switch is a port of the original Wii U game released in 2014.
 Due to the distinct differences to the Wii U hardware and lack of a usable touch screen while playing the game on a TV (or disconnected Joy-Cons in Table Top Mode), a permanent onscreen gyroscope controlled cursor was added for Captain Toad's Switch outing.
-Though, the portable mode retains the original's touch screen gameplay much like the original.
+The portable mode retains the original's touch screen gameplay.

 The most notable change besides the controls are the removal of the Super Mario 3D World-based bonus stages in favor of ones based on Kingdoms featured in Nintendo's more recent Mario platformer, Super Mario Odyssey, as well as retconning the ending a bit for similar reasons.

-Interestingly, a huge collection of lost developement related assets were accidentally left in the Switch build of the game, revealing lost levels, objects and features.
+Interestingly, a huge collection of lost development related assets were accidentally left in the Switch build of the game, revealing lost levels, objects and features.

 General and misc.
 Differences; Pop-Up Prairie Town, for example, uses normal moving platforms.

 Scrapped courses, 3D World leftovers, E3 variants and more!